WeDu-official/VAULT-OPUS-Android/Readme.md

 ## 📱 Mobile App (Android)

-Vault Opus Android is the native mobile implementation of the Infinity Cloud Storage Project.
-It leverages Capacitor and Chaquopy to run the powerful Vault Opus backend directly on your smartphone, giving you secure, unlimited storage on the go.
+Vault Opus Android is the native mobile implementation of the Infinity Cloud Storage Project. utilizing discord CDN to give you secure, unlimited storage on the go.

 ### 📥 Installation & Setup
 1. Download the latest `app-debug.apk`(in app/build/outputs/debug) or from the releases.